eclipse-cdt-cloud/website/content/documentation/tool-platform/content.md

 When you want to package your custom tool as a desktop application, you'll need to build your entire application for the operating systems you aim to support and likely want to integrate an update mechanism and add branding, such as application icons, etc.
 To learn more about dealing with those tasks, please consult the [Theia packaging documentation](https://theia-ide.org/docs/blueprint_documentation).
-You can also check the CDT.cloud Blueprint for a concrete implementation.
+You can also check the CDT Cloud Blueprint for a concrete implementation.